edwinb/Yaffle/CONTRIBUTING.md

 * Please review the rules implemented in Core/Typecheck/Check.idr
     - Especially regarding quantities and universe levels
+* Some things which have changed in Idris 2 should ideally be changed here
+    - Most obviously: PrT/PrimType in the TT structure
 * Any missing support functions for TT to be ported from existing Idris 2
     - I will add these as they are needed, but it's even better if they're already done :).
 Mostly they'll be the same, with the addition of case alternatives.
 Experience so far is that case alternatives in the new representation are easier to process...
+* Implement TTC instances
 * Implement 'checkConstraints' in Core.TT.Universes.
 This should check whether the `uconstraints` are consistent and instantiate the names standing for universe levels as a `UniverseLevel` definition.